Captain Swing: Origin and usage of the name

 The letters threatened violence.
 The intention was to terrify the farmers.
 The local paper reported that farmers who received the first two letters were so terrified that they placed their machines in the open field inviting their destruction.

 Initially the authorities were not clear who was responsible for the wrecking of threshing machines and other farm equipment, blaming it on poachers, smugglers or deer-stealers.
-However it wasn't long before it was realised that it was mainly local village labourers.
+However it was soon realised that it was mainly local village labourers.

 The authorities tried to identify who this 'Swing' was and apprehend him: it took a while for them to realise that Captain Swing was probably an invented name.
-The origin of the name is not clear.
-But the word 'Swing' seems to have a deliberate double meaning.
-It could represent how the part of flail known as either a swing or a swingel, which the thrasher (Note: In modern times 'thresher' is used more commonly than 'thrasher'.)beats the corn out of the ear.
-It can also represent a swinging corpse on the gallows or gibbet.
-Possibly a more plausible explanation is that after a work party had stopped to sharpen their scythes and were ready to recommence work the leader would shout out 'Swing!', the leader was usually known as the Captain, hence 'Captain Swing'.
-The name 'Captain Swing’ became synonymous with the riots and soon symbolized the whole rural resistance.
+The name became synonymous with the riots and soon symbolized the whole rural resistance.